 Buenos Aires is one of the most famous street art destinations in the world.
 It’s almost impossible to explore the city without seeing something on one of the bustling streets.
 The most popular to explore include the alleyways of Palermo Soho, Pasaje Russel, and Pasaje Soria.
 However, the flea market Marcado de las Pulgas is a great place to stop and see works by various artists.

-Paris has always been known for its passion for art and creativity, but many people forget the unique style of the countries street artists.
+Paris has always been known for its passion for art and creativity, but many people forget the unique style of the country’s street artists.
 Each piece is entirely unique, and you can find various styles, all inspired by the famous city of lights.
 Head to the Canal de l’Ourcq, Rue de l’Ourcq and.
-Place Igor Stravinsky to see some colourful pieces.
+Place Igor Stravinsky to see some colorful pieces.
 Trust us when we say you won’t be disappointed!

 Mexico City, Mexico

 While Mexico City hasn’t been a very popular tourist destination over the years, it is quickly becoming a must-visit location because of its diverse street art.
 Many locals offer a variety of tours to see the most popular pieces, and you may even get to see some of the artists in action.
 La Romita, Plaza.
 Luis Cabrera, Avenida Reforma, and Calle Zacatecas are some of the best sites to visit.
 Check out the best murals in Mexico City if you are looking for more ideas!

 LA is known for its colorful and fun landscape, so it’s no surprise to learn it’s filled with art by some of the most talented artists.
 Many tourists flock looking for that perfect insta-worthy shot, but even if you don’t like social media, it’s still a marvel you should take time out to see.